robertvacareanu/llm4regression/FAQ.md

 ## You do not use the traditional methods (e.g., Gradient Boosting) right

-Maybe.
-I am happy to run more experiments.
-Nevertheless, the message of this paper was not intended to be "LLMs are better than Gradient Boosting", but to show how when you train a large language model on internet-scale data, the model emerges
+I would be happy to run more experiments.
+Nevertheless, the message of this paper was not intended to be "LLMs are better than Gradient Boosting".
+Instead, this paper highlights the surprisingly powerful in-context learning capabilities of pre-trained LLMs like GPT-4 and Claude 3.
+That is, despite no parameter update, LLMs can (sometimes) outperform methods like the ones aforementioned, at least in small dataset regime (We tested with at most $500$ examples, as per Appendix O).

 ## I tried running examples on `chat.openai.com` and it wrote python code, executed it, then returned an answer